Google Analytics tags

 Velleman product is no longer available but there are several functionally identical kits that use the same wiring connection points that can be found by searching the internet for "Car Headlights Warning Buzzer:

-If the above kit proves to be unavailable here is an alternative for the same purpose:
+If the Velleman proves to be unavailable here is an alternative for the same purpose:

 Scott Drake C6AZ-14931-AR - Scott Drake Warning Buzzers

 Like the Velleman kit, any other kit will require only three wires to hook up.
-One to constant on power, one to the ignition switch, and one to a body ground as discussed below.
+One is to constant on power, one is to the ignition switch, and one is to body ground, as discussed below.

-If you would like to add a headlight/turn signal left on a warning buzzer, well more like a bird chirp, to your car it is really quite easy.
+If you want to add a headlight/turn signal left on a warning buzzer, well more like a bird chirp, to your car, it is quite easy.
 There are several kits out there to do this.
 I used the Velleman K3505 kit:

 It is a great companion to the IMMO BLOCK and is compatible with it.